 Only course grades of "C" or higher will be accepted and such courses must parallel the content of RCC courses.
-Pre-College English (DRE) and mathematics (DMA) courses from a North Carolina community college will be considered for transfer if the course reflects a grade of "P" for passing.
+Pre-College English (DRE) and mathematics (DMA) courses from a North Carolina community college will be considered for transfer if

+Page 89 of 200 To view an interactive up-to-date version of this catalog with live links, please navigate to: Smartphone: m.catalog.robeson.edu Computer: http://catalog.robeson.edu/[opens in a new tab] the course reflects a grade of "P" for passing.
 A grade of "TC" is awarded for all transfer credits.
 Transfer credits do not factor into a student's grade point average.
 In some cases, courses over five (5) years old will not be considered.
 For a complete listing of these courses, please review section titled "Program Completion Requirements".